Lambchopper/NewUCMUser/README.txt

 	"secondLine": [true|false]
-		This will be used to add an additional, non CCX line appearance to the phone, EM Profile and/or Jabber
+		This will be used to add an additional, non CCX line appearance to the phone, EM Profile and/or Jabber Can be used to add a Shared Line Appearance or a Roll Over Extension (E.G. Line 2)

+		You must also configure the secondLinePatameters section:
+			"lineAppearanceNum":
+				This parameter takes a number value and is used when only used if the agentLineUsePrimary is set to False.
+This parameter defines which button the 2nd line should be on.

+				Setting this to two, will set the line on button 2, setting it to 3 places it on button 3.

+				Since the primary line will be another number, setting this to 1, will be ignored and the line will appear on button 2.

+				Please be sure that the Phone template defined in the template for the device you are adding a second line to must have enough lines to support the number of extensions being configured.

+			"e164Mask":
+				The External Phone Number Mask for the 2nd Line Appearence

 	"CCX": [true|false]
 		Configures the new user for CCX.
 You must configure the ccxLine section of the template if your environment uses a seperate Agent Extension.
 This will be configured as the Second line appearence